 Chemistry, Morphology, etc. Raffinose and stachyose are common oligosaccharides in phloem exudate in Ulmaceae, Moraceae and Cannabaceae sampled (Zimmermann & Ziegler 1975).
 The group has homogeneous wood anatomy: Rays are relatively broad, pits are simple, intervessel pitting is alternate, fibres are septate, and parenchyma is paratracheal (Baas et al. 2000).
 Furthermore, at least some members (Celtis, Ulmus) have a torus-bearing pit membrane (Coleman et al. 2004) that is only weakly lignified.
 Because of the well-developed prophyllar bud(s), the inflorescences are often paired, with a bud between them, and/or the branches may have a bud on one or both sides at the base; Ulmus does not show this arrangement.
 The "stipular buds" of Cannabis (Miller 1970 and references) are really prophyllar buds.

 Phylogeny.
-The phylogenies suggested by Sytsma et al. (2000) and Song et al. (2001) place Cannabis within Celtidaceae (see also e.g. Ueda et al. 1997b); Cannabaceae is the earliest name for the combined group and Cecropia within Urticaceae, and this set of relationships was strongly supported by a more comprehensive analysis (Sytsma 2002).
+The phylogenies suggested by Sytsma et al. (2000) and Song et al. (2001) place Cannabis within Celtidaceae (see also e.g. Ueda et al. 1997b); Cannabaceae is the earliest name for the combined group.
+They also place Cecropia within Urticaceae, and this set of relationships was strongly supported by a more comprehensive analysis (Sytsma 2002) and other studies since.
 See Judd et al. (1994) for a morphological phylogeny and Zavada and Kim (1996) for a molecular phylogeny focussed on the old paraphyletic Ulmaceae s.l.

 ULMACEAE Mirbel, nom. cons.
 Back to Rosales